• Recipes

 • 1 xl egg or 2 smaller eggs

-• 1 ½ tbsp olive oil or avocado oil
+• 1 ½ tablespoon olive oil or avocado oil

 Instructions